adammurdoch/language-experiments/README.md

 Adding a dependency:

-- Import the library in a source file.
+- Add an import for the library in a source file.
 - Run `go mod tidy` to update the mod file.